kellyjwallace/cowlogdata/README.md

 ## notes

 NOTE: This package is designed to use csv sheets from just base cowlog data, not data that has used modifiers<br>
-NOTE: This package is designed to be used for locational data, not event logs.
+NOTE: This package is designed to be used for location data, not event logs.
 See below for the individual csv sheet requirements. <br>
 NOTE: Many of the functions included in this package likely only work on Windows due to path character specifications (forwardslash vs backslash). <br>

 <b>example filename</b> <br>